nedap/mordor/README.md

 When the `:index => true` option is set, indices are ensured before each query on the collection.
 Indices are descending by default, but this can be changed by also supplying a `:index_type => Mongo::ASCENDING` option.

+We are thinking about adding timestamps on creation as well, this will always be the first field to be inserted, using a Ruby variation of `{ts : new Timestamp()}`.
+This will create BSON Timestamps on the resources, which can help when having some order in the resources is needed.